netz39/www.netz39.de/_posts/2014/2014-05-18-nitpicking-on-the-adafruit-usbtinyisp.md

   - "eagle"
   - "rant"
   - "usbtinyisp"
+feature-img: "assets/img/post-img/2014/usbtiny_rant_brd_orig-1280x486.png"
+thumbnail: "assets/img/post-img/2014/usbtiny_rant_brd_orig-1280x486.png"
 ---

-We had some visitors from the U.S.A. for a great [soldering workshop](http://www.netz39.de/2014/loten-im-mai-ein-workshop-fur-anfanger-und-fortgeschrittene/ "Löten im Mai – Ein Workshop für Anfänger und Fortgeschrittene") yesterday last week.
+We had some visitors from the U.S.A. for a great [soldering workshop](https://www.netz39.de/2014/loten-im-mai-ein-workshop-fur-anfanger-und-fortgeschrittene/ "Löten im Mai – Ein Workshop für Anfänger und Fortgeschrittene") yesterday last week.
 While [Jimmie P. Rodgers](http://jimmieprodgers.com/) and [Mitch Altman](https://twitter.com/maltman23) were showing the kits they brought to solder, they also showed the [USBtinyISP AVR Programmer](https://learn.adafruit.com/usbtinyisp) by adafruit, and I couldn't resist ranting about it.
 This blog post is elaborating on this rant and share what I found out, but let's start from the beginning.

 At the OHM2013 camp I had a workshop [AVR 101](https://program.ohm2013.org/event/242.html) and being badly prepared I [bought three](https://twitter.com/LeSpocky/status/362674275133562881) of those programmers at the camp from Mitch for my workshop.
 Soldering them was not too hard, and we successfully used them for the workshop.